HeisenbugLtd/si_units/README.md

 ### Unit names

 Unit names given in instantiations are standard strings, except for a tiny, little `Dynamic_Predicate` that states it can either be completely empty or shall not start with white space.
 For any proper use, this predicate can be ignored.
-I can't think of any proper use case that would warrant the use of a vertical tab between the value and the actual unit.
-In fact, both will be separated by a non-breaking space for better readability and to confirm with what SI has to say about it.
+I can't think of any use case that would warrant the use of a vertical tab between the value and the actual unit.
+In fact, the `Image` subprograms are designed to work in a way that both will be separated by a non-breaking space for better readability and to confirm with what [SI has to say about it](https://www.nist.gov/pml/weights-and-measures/writing-metric-units).

 For your convenience, all the names of the SI defined physical units are declared in `SI_Units.Names`.